heisz/toolkit/README.md

 in this toolkit.
 That may provide clues to an intended or possible use for the underlying code (or even just an understanding of it...)

+### db

+Originally, this was going to be a separate repository, to keep toolkit independent of database library dependencies.
+But that is solved with proper configure determinations.
+There is also the fact that a lot of the db facade implementation uses various bits from historical pieces of the toolkit elements, so it just belongs here.
+So here it is, a generic database api facade/abstraction that standardizes common database actions across multiple engine implementations.
+Note that the facade implementation originates from the original MTraq 'database' engine, so some of the oldest code in the toolkit can be found here (with lots of cleanup), since influenced by the adventures of xkoto and more modern abstraction systems like PDO...

 ### lang

 This directory contains various language parsing/processing implementations,